SmartEngines/SmartIDReader-iOS-SDK/README.md

 * White label license
 * Security: only device RAM is used, no personal data is being copied or sent over the internet (e.g. for processing on servers)

-Supported platforms: iOS, Android, Windows, Linux, MacOS, Solaris and others
+Supported platforms: iOS, Android, Windows, Linux, MacOS, Solaris and othaers
 Supported programming languages: C++, C, C#, Objective-C, Java, Visual Basic and others
 Supported architectures: armv7-v8, aarch64, x86, x86_64, SPARC, E2K and others